khongmeng/ASL_classif/README.md

 This project to be as part of UST Vision AI SEIS766 and collab with other part of teammate.

 ## Setup
 - Have Docker service available then build/run docker image.
-Can use instruction.txt as a guideline.
+Can use instruction.txt as a guideline (besure to modify path, parameter as necessary).
 - If wish not to use Docker, Make sure to have all packages listed on requirements.txt and Dockerfile.

 ## Dataset